OTR vs. COTA: What’s the Difference?

 - Follow the OTR’s treatment plan

 - Carry out interventions (treatments) in line with the OTR’s patient goals

 - You will not complete the evaluation/discharge paperwork

 - Write daily notes which entail what you worked on with the patient and everything that went on in your treatment

-COTA’s typically have fewer job options in the hospital and outpatient settings.
+COTAs typically have fewer job opportunities in the hospital, home health and outpatient settings.
 If you are set on working in inpatient rehab or acute care, going for your OTR degree would be your best bet.
 However, COTAs are commonly in demand at skilled nursing facilities.

-Since the OTR is a Master’s or Doctorate degree, you will spend more time in school (approximately 5-7 years total including Bachelor’s degree).
+Since the OTR is a Master’s or Doctorate degree, you will spend more time in school (approximately 5-7 years total including a Bachelor’s degree).
 To become a COTA, you will likely need 2 years of schooling if you do not have a Bachelor’s degree.

 If you already have a Bachelor’s degree, it will take you the same amount of time to get your Master’s, so it may be a better choice for you to go for the Master’s.

 If you do decide that you want to pursue your OTA degree, you can always go back to school later on to get your Master’s and become an OTR.
-There are many bridge programs that hold classes every other weekend so you can work during the week as a COTA, and still get your Master’s.
+There are many OTA to OTR bridge programs that hold classes every other weekend so you can work during the week as a COTA, and still get your Master’s.

 If you go straight in to your Master’s or Doctorate full time, you will have little to no time to work while completing your coursework.

 To become a COTA, you are learning a lot of the same information in a condensed amount of time.
 Just because it’s an Associate’s degree doesn’t mean it won’t be a tough program.
 You will definitely still have to buckle down for the entirety of the program.

-Both Master’s/Doctorate and Associate’s OTA programs can have wait list due to the high levels of competition, so be sure you have a competitive GPA and strong application.
+Both OT Master’s/Doctorate’s and Associate’s OTA programs can have wait lists due to the high levels of competition, so be sure you have a competitive GPA and a strong application.